janschultecom/20181025-strongly-typed-martini/README.md

     3. unzip the file
     4. open command prompt and change to the directory

-You can find more detailed instructions on how to clone or download a repository on [github](https://help.github.com/articles/cloning-a-repository/).
+You can find more detailed instructions on how to clone or download a repository here: https://help.github.com/articles/cloning-a-repository/.

-## 3. Test the docker container
+### 3. Test the docker container

 Now that you got docker installed and the repository cloned, you can run the liquid haskell container: